Generating functions of substitutions: Acknowledgements

 \section{Acknowledgements}

-A.P. was supported by the NSERC USRA grant 2023-581566, A.P. and C.R. were supported by the NSERC Discovery grant 2019-05430, and N.S. was supported by the NSERC Discovery grant 2020-00038.
+A.P. was supported by the NSERC USRA grant 2023-581566, A.P. and C.R. were supported by the NSERC Discovery grant 2019-05430, and N.S. was supported by the NSERC Discovery grants 2020-00038 and 2024-0485.
+The authors thank the reviewer for their helpful comments.